 The chocolate cake recipe that you'd never guess is vegan

 April 10th 2020 / 0 comment

-Vegans are all the chocolate fun this Easter thanks to this beauty by Roz Purcell, aka Natural Born Feeder
+Vegans don't miss out on the chocolatey fun thanks to this beauty by Roz Purcell, aka Natural Born Feeder

 Last week when we were looking for a vegan banana bread recipe we stumbled across cookery writer Roz Purcell's Instagram page and have been hooked ever since.
-The next day we found ourselves ordering her No Fuss Vegan cookbook (you have to try the aubergine tagine).
-But with it being the season of chocolate, we wanted to share her recipe for the ultimate vegan chocolate cake - seeing as we're all bakers on lockdown.
+The next day we found ourselves ordering her No Fuss Vegan cookbook (you have to try the aubergine tagine) but it was this cake recipe for the ultimate vegan chocolate cake that we wanted to share - seeing as we're all bakers on lockdown.